Business Rules and Scenarios¶

 will be checked in runtime parameters first.

-If it’s not given there, the runtime scenario
+If it’s not given there, the value from the runtime scenario will be checked.

-If it’s not given there, the default scenario will be checked.
+If it’s not given there, the value from default scenario will be checked.

 If it’s not given there, the default value will be used.